Cars brands and logos that start with K

 KTM Logo

-Located in Mattighofen, Austria, the motorcycle, bicycle, and supercar company KTM was founded in 1934 by Hans Trunkenpolz, a specialty engineer.
+Located in Mattighofen, Austria, the motorcycle, bicycle, and supercar company KTM was founded in 1934 by Hans Trunkenpolz, a specialist engineer.
 It all started with a metalworking workshop.
 In its “piggy bank,” the band recorded a light streetcar equipped with an Audi engine.
 During its production, the Dallara chassis was used.
 The model was named X-Bow.
 The model, designed for two people, became especially popular as an urban family car.
 Today, KTM is a well-known manufacturer of road motorcycles, constantly expanding the line of two-wheeled vehicles.

 Karma Automotive